|Weight||200 gr.||103 gr.|

 Our bullets are engineered to meet design goals.
-We start with the desired application, and execute rigorous theoretically and empirically design practices using proprietary design software.
+We start with the desired application, and execute rigorous theoretical and empirical design practices using proprietary design software.
 Once we have an acceptable design that is optimized for its application, dies are built to our specs.

 Theory is great, but when it clashes with reality, reality always wins.
 Our bullets are field tested in competition grade rifles on normal shooting ranges - just like they'll be used.
 Any flaws uncovered are addressed, and bullet weights are optimized.
 As a part of every product launch, we recruit every day competitors to test the new model and report back any findings.

 Every lot of bullets goes through a quality control process to verify that bullets are manufactured to spec.
 Once the bullets are in your hands, we're here to address any questions or issues you might have.
 Our relationship doesn't end at the sale.

 The best bullets have a balance of inherent accuracy, ballistic performance, flexibility in seating depth, and of course, recoil (determined by weight).
 What we have done is to examine each of these characteristics and quantitatively design a bullet that balances them all for an optimum combination for high accuracy mid-to-long range shooting.
 Our bullets are not ELR bullets.
 They are not short range benchrest bullets.
 They are carefully designed and optimized for one purpose only - 600 to 1000 yard precision shooting out of match rifles.
 Our bullets hand swaged just like many custom benchrest bullets are.
 That means that there is immediate feedback if something isn't right - if an odd bullet feels wrong coming out of the press, we toss it.
 The end result is consistency far beyond what you will get from the major manufacturers.
 Quality control is an inherent part of the process.

 No. The bullets we make are designed for target shooting, and exactly zero effort has been spent on terminal ballistics design.
 We cannot in good faith recommend our bullets for hunting applications.